LorduFreeman/displaymode/README.md

 2. Enable the Module in your Worlds Module Settings

-3. NEW: Download my changed displaymode.js and overwrite the original one.
+### 3. NEW: Download my changed displaymode.js and overwrite the original one.

 ## Usage
 Just click the Anvil Icon in the topright corner of the Application

+### NEW:
 Right-clicking the Anvil Icon hides all elements except for the sidebar.
-Very useful when using Theatre Inserts for example or any other module that depends on  chat but takes a lot of screen space.
+Very useful when using Theatre Inserts or any other module that depends on chat but takes up a lot of screen space.

 ![preview](hide.png?raw=true)
 ## Contribution